MadhanTamilarasan/Interactive-Dictionary/README.md

 To get started with the InteractiveDictionary project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/InteractiveDictionary.git`
+1. Clone the repository: `git clone https://github.com/MadhanTamilarasan/Interactive-Dictionary.git`
-2. Navigate to the project directory: `cd InteractiveDictionary`
+2. Navigate to the project directory: `cd Interactive-Dictionary`
 3. Open the `index.html` file in your preferred web browser.

 ## Usage